apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ### Couchbase Ticket Registry

 To learn more about this topic, [please review this guide](../ticketing/Couchbase-Ticket-Registry.html).

-Database settings for this feature are available [here](Configuration-Properties-Common.html#couchbase-integration-settings) under the configuration key `cas.ticket.registry.couchbase`.
+{% include {{ version }}/couchbase-configuration.md configKey="cas.ticket.registry.couchbase" %}

 Signing & encryption settings for this registry are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.ticket.registry.couchbase`.